Schwetzingen: Palace

+The curving outbuildings of Schwetzingen inspired the smaller Rococo perfections of Schloss Benrath, with its quarter arcs of matching corps de logis embracing a sheet of water, built for Charles Theodore near Düsseldorf.

+Other than the theatre, the grounds feature an orangery, a bath house and various follies, including the temples of Apollo, Mercury and Minerva.
+A mosque is also present, the oldest in Germany.
+Although not functional, it was used by Muslim prisoners in the Franco-Prussian War.

 Theatre

-The Schlosstheater Schwetzingen, which was built as the Schlosstheatre ("castle theatre") in 1751-1752 by Nicolas de Pigage, is located in the complex of Schloss Schwetzingen, which hosts, among other events, the annual opera and music festival, the Schwetzingen Festival.
+The Schlosstheater Schwetzingen, which was built in 1751-1752 by Nicolas de Pigage, is located in the palace complex, which hosts, among other events, the annual opera and music festival, the Schwetzingen Festival.
 The theatre fell into disuse by the late 19th century, but was renovated in 1937 and given its present name after its Rococo style of architecture and used by the Festival since 1952.
 Between 1971 and 1974, it was modernized and re-opened with 450 seats for opera and 510 seats for drama.
 It is the oldest surviving theatre in Europe with boxless circles.